Kalamazoo/Battle Creek International Airport

 Nearby Food

-Upscale microbrewery with artisanal burgers, fresh tacos, and seafood.
+Upscale microbrewery with artisanal pub fare and seafood.

-Featured Bite A smash burger at the Kitty Hawk Cafe, eaten just steps from an SR-71 Blackbird.
+Featured Bite A smash burger at the Kitty Hawk Cafe, eaten within view of the SR-71 Blackbird.

 Airport data for reference only and may be outdated.